 The intuitive nature of the platform enabled them to accurately map out opportunity sites in Shoreditch and, by placing models inside the platform, and have constructive conversations with heritage and planning officers to assess the impact of potential schemes.

 This dramatically sped up the process of fine-tuning proposals which could then be constructively fed back to landowners and developers.

-David Roden Architects spoke about how VU.CITY provided them an unrivalled ability to show the real-life impact of a sensitive scheme in Victoria Street, Westminster.
+David Roden Architects spoke about how VU.CITY provided them with an unrivalled ability to show the real-life impact of a sensitive scheme in Victoria Street, Westminster.
 The practice was able to demonstrate that its scheme would not adversely impact on local views and, as a result, had a smoother ride through the planning process.

 For Haringey Council, accountability was a key factor in adopting the platform.
 Traditional presentation methods such as boards, CGIs and physical models are created entirely by the Applicant and planning committee members could be sceptical of their accuracy.
 With the collaborative approach VU.CITY provides, they explained that members can now make a more informed decision based on information they can trust.